petrpo/bakulka.sb/README.md

 Bakulka.sb
 ==========

-module for slax (dependencies are apache, php, mysql)
+module for Slax (dependencies are apache, php, mysql)
-- firefox boots in to the localhost page
+- firefox boots into the localhost web page
-- there is webpage on localhost